iamcxy/JavaScript30/02 - JS and CSS Clock/readme.md

 `transform`
 We rotate the hand at 90 degree so the hands start 0 in the clock.

+transition make the elements change gradually and smoothly from one state to another, while transform move and change the appearce of the element.

 use `setInterval(func, delay)` to update the clock every second, and `Date()` object to get current time.
 Note that the function ref needs to be passed not the function execution`func()` with return.

 `transition-timing-function` entered under element.style of particular element in debugger tool would show a little icon to allow us tweak the function parameters to produce fun results.